michealengland/michealengland/README.md

 ## ⚡ Fun Fact:

 I'm a doberman dad, cat father, and soon to be Dad.
 When I'm not coding, I'm riding motorcycles, modding my car, or binging the latest zombie shows on Netflix.

+Some interesting facts about me:

+- I'm obsessed with Dobermans and have one
+- My cat is the center of attention often works next to me while coding projects
+- I'm on track for being a Dad soon (scary)
+- Motorcycles are life
+- I binge zombie shows on Netflix, Black Summer is my favorite!